Do Go On - 361 - The Hollywood Bandit

 Yeah.

-So you've got to be careful with the words you choose.
+So you gotta be careful with the words.

 That was the bullet that they first heard.